ilabs-playground/wohui.docs/About-|-Why?-|-Flipped-Learning.md

 ![Schools' Traditional Heirarchy](http://dulwich-hk-public.oss-cn-hongkong.aliyuncs.com/help.images/schoolFlipped.png)

 For us, "Flipped learning" today is about using technology to turn learning back the right way up again.
-In many ways, we are recovering a traditional Chinese view of the teacher as a "Master."
+In many ways, we are recovering a traditional Chinese view of the teacher as a "Master" learner.

 ---